 Ensure all vehicles are clearly marked – Finally, all heavy vehicles should be clearly etched with registration or Vehicle Identification Number (VIN) marks to make them easily and quickly identifiable if stolen.

-For further information of how you can prevent construction vehicle theft contact MA Security.
+For further information on how you can prevent construction vehicle theft contact MA Security Group.
 In addition to supplying security guards for a wide range of individuals, businesses and events, we also carry out security testing to help companies better safeguard themselves against criminal activity.
 To find out more contact us on 1300 020 406 today.